-Upon successful completion of the Core, the students of Coastal Carolina University will develop the skills necessary to think clearly and logically, to gather and analyze information, and to express themselves effectively.
+Upon successful completion of the Core, students will develop the skills necessary to think clearly and logically, to gather and analyze information, and to express themselves effectively.
 As well rounded individuals, our students will possess the qualities to excel in their chosen fields of study and to live conscientious, responsible lives.

 Core Curriculum (through 2016-2017)

 The Core Curriculum comprises eight knowledge areas that educate students in the liberal arts tradition.
 Courses are designed to encourage and support free inquiry, critical thinking, effective communication and creativity.
 Students select courses from among the offerings that match their interests.
 Work with your advisor to ensure that your choices are compatible with the requirements of your major.

 Students can track their progress via the Program (Academic) Evaluation Form in WebAdvisor.
 Courses completed or in progress will be displayed.

 Beginning with the class of 2021, the New Core Curriculum will debut in fall 2017.

 This list will updated as additional courses are approved through the spring semester 2017.

 The New Core Curriculum provides an educational foundation in the liberal arts tradition that promotes inquiry, creativity, and critical thinking.
 Students develop abilities in reasoning and communication through four skill areas: